JamesIves/discord-webhooks/README.md

 Easy to use package for Python which allows for sending of webhooks to a [Discord server](https://discordapp.com/).

 ## Installation Steps 💽
-The `DiscordWebhooks` package can be installed into your project via Pip.
+The `discord_webhooks` package can be installed into your project via Pip.

 ```
-$ pip install discord-webhooks
+$ pip install discord_webhooks
 ```

 ## How It Works 🎬